Emjayen/ntfw/README.md

 ### Important

-Broadly, a *firewall* is not a substitute for a secure system; it should be considered an auxillary first line of defense and for the purpose of security evaluation: assumed not exist at all.
+Broadly, a *firewall* is not a substitute for a secure system; it should be considered an auxillary first line of defense and for the purpose of software security evaluation: assumed not exist at all.
 <br>

 In particular, ntfw's filtering functionality should (conservatively) be considered *best-effort* as by design there is no contractual